kinematicdigit/cottontail/README.md

 **INSTRUCTIONS**

-I recommend printing the arms at .2 layer height, with 4 walls, and 10% lightning infill.
+I recommend printing the arms at .2 layer height, with 4 walls and 10% lightning infill.
 This will reduce the amount of filament used by a lot.
 The rest of the parts can be printed with .2 layer height and 20-30% gyroid infill.

 Start off with your printed channel arm by adding a 4mm deep M3 heatset installed into the back of the arm.
 Take care not to go too far past the channel.